larssandergreen/lazy-load-for-videos/readme.txt

 This plugin improves page load times and increases your Google PageSpeed Score.
 It replaces embedded Youtube and Vimeo videos with a clickable preview image.
 By loading videos only when the user clicks on the preview image, no unnecessary JavaScript is loaded.
 Especially on sites with many embedded videos this will make your visitors happy.
 Additionally, all Youtube videos are loaded in a privacy-enhanced mode using the "https://www.youtube-nocookie.com" embed URL.

+This plugin works for your existing YouTube and Vimeo blocks.
+No vendor lock-in and no custom shortcodes: Easily turn the plugin on and off anytime.

 Demo on the developer’s website: [www.kweber.com/lazy-load-videos/](https://www.kweber.com/lazy-load-videos/)

 You want to enhance this plugin?
 Please [contribute on Github](https://github.com/kevinweber/lazy-load-for-videos).